ciliatus/ciliatus-legacy/README.md

 # Features

-* Realtime dashboard using Vue and Pusher or another push service of your choice
+* Real-time dashboard using Vue and Pusher or another push service of your choice
 * Temperature and humidity monitoring with notification support, e.g. via Telegram
 * Automatic irrigation schedules
 * Keep track of your animals' feeding schedules, weight and everything else